Kurt Sutter: Career

 Sutter returned as showrunner and executive producer for the third season in 2010.
 He wrote the season premiere "SO", co-wrote the episode "Oiled" with Erickson, now a co-executive producer, co-wrote the episode "Home" with Liz Sagal, series' star Katey Sagal's sister and his sister-in-law.
 He co-wrote the episode "Widening Gyre" with co-producer Regina Corrado and the episode "Lochan Mor" with Erickson and Liz Sagal.
 He wrote the story for the episode "Turas"; the teleplay was co-written by Collins (now a producer) and Dahl.
 He co-wrote the episode "Firinne" with Vaunn Wilmott and the episode "Bainne" with Corrado and Erickson.
 He wrote the story for the episode "June Wedding"; Collins wrote the teleplay.
 He reprised the role of Otto in the season finale, titled "NS", which he also directed and co-wrote with Erickson.
 Johnson returned as Kozik in the third season.
 He would go on to produce seven seasons of Sons.
 The show concluded airing in December 2014.

 In 2010, DreamWorks picked up Sutter's film script, Southpaw, and Eminem was eyed for the lead role.
 The film was dropped by DreamWorks in 2011, and was later picked up by MGM and Columbia Pictures.
 Antoine Fuqua directed the film, and Jake Gyllenhaal replaced Eminem in the lead.
 Rachel McAdams, Rita Ora, 50 Cent, and Forest Whitaker also appeared in the film.
 Southpaw was released on July 24, 2015, by The Weinstein Company.

 In 2014, it was announced Sutter had begun developing The Bastard Executioner, a new series for FX, The series was ordered to pilot on December 12, 2014.
 Katey Sagal, Lee Jones, and Stephen Moyer signed on to join the cast of the pilot.
 On May 22, 2015, the pilot was ordered to series with a 10-episode launch to premiere on September 15, 2015, on FX.
 The series was cancelled after one season.
 He went on to create the Sons of Anarchy spinoff Mayans M.C.
 In October 2019, Sutter was fired from FX after multiple complaints were lodged against him about his "abrasive" and "unprofessional" behavior.
 Sutter appeared in the 2021 science fiction film Chaos Walking, his first feature film acting role.

-Projects in development
+Comic books

-Sutter is currently developing a 6-issue comic book miniseries with Boom!
+In 2016, Sutter produced a six-issue comic book miniseries with Boom!
 Studios entitled Lucas Stand.
 The first issue was released on June 1, 2016.
-He also worked a comic book called Sisters of Sorrow, the book was launched at the 2016 San Diego Comic-Con.
+He also worked on a comic book called Sisters of Sorrow; the book was launched at the 2016 San Diego Comic-Con.

-In May 2021, it was announced that Sutter would direct a horror film entitled This Beast, for Netflix.
+Projects in development

-In November 2021, it was announced that Sutter would create a western series entitled The Abandons, for Netflix.
+In May 2021, it was announced that Sutter would direct a horror film titled This Beast for Netflix.
+In November 2021, it was announced that he would create a western series titled The Abandons for Netflix.